 Sarah Hawk is a recent graduate of Belmont University College of Law and now works as the Donor Relations Project Manager for Charitable Solutions, LLC.
 She is the Legal Director for Doing Good where she advises on nonprofit, employment, intellectual property law.
 She is a member of the Tennessee Bar.

 Board Member, Treasurer

-Megan McInnis is the founder and executive director of Doing Good.
+Megan McInnis is the founder and (volunteer) executive director of Doing Good.
 She has a successful history of breaking new ground with local markets and surpassing corporate and non-profit goals.
 Her nonprofit work has focused on marketing, public relations, fundraising, and management.
-Her film experience at Disney Institute included programing (deciding which movies people saw), marketing, and managing the events.
 Her educational background includes Belmont University, Duke University, Disney University, and University of Tennessee, Knoxville.
+She most recently received her Master of Education in Nonprofit Leadership from Belmont University in 2018 and also the world-renown Certificate in Nonprofit Management from Duke University in 2012.
+Her film experience at Disney Institute included programing (deciding which movies people saw), marketing, and managing its events.
 Click here to read the note from the Executive Director.

 KEY PEOPLE INVOLVED WITH THE TELEVISION SHOW